Werner-Staeblein/Project-2-modified-resubmit/README.md

 The working functionality was tested incrementally with every change in the functionality of code (Javascript) using console.log.

-Only once there were no error messages shown, the development process continued thus resolving issues along the development process.
+Only once there was no error messages shown the development process continued.
+Therefore, issues were resolved along the development process.

 Only once the manual functionality testing was completed, the visual testing was started with additions of CSS.